 3. Head of Business Development

 That’s the first managerial or senior role and this is when you start executing less and managing more.
-At this position you will be involved in strategic decisions, creating and managing a team and you directly work hand in hand with the company leadership.
+In this position you will be involved in strategic decisions, creating and managing a team, and directly working hand-in-hand with the company leadership.